tmtsoftware/icd/icd-db/README.md

   --lineHeight <height>    For PDF or HTML file output: The line height (default: 1.6) --paperSize [Letter|Legal|A4|A3]
-                           For PDF output: The paper size (default: Letter) --package package.name   Package name for generated Scala or Java files (default: no package) --help
+                           For PDF output: The paper size (default: Letter) --documentNumber text    For PDF output: An optional document number to display after the title/subtitle --package package.name   Package name for generated Scala files (default: no package) --help
   --version
 ```